fgimenez/emacs-n-go/README.md

 This container is meant to run an emacs version configured for GoLang development.

-It downloads the binaries (1.4.2) and sets up all the required directory structure and environment variables as described in [1] in ubuntu14.04.
+It downloads the binaries (1.5) and sets up all the required directory structure and environment variables as described in [1] in ubuntu14.04.

 This is based on the go dev container at [2] and the configuration of emacs for go development at [3], thank you guys!

-It includes godep, godeps, gocode, goimports, golint, godef and goconvey.
+It includes godep, gocode, goimports, golint, godef and goconvey.
 If your go source files reside at `/path/to/go/src` then you can spin up the container with:

     docker run -v /path/to/go/src:/workspace/src/github.com/myuser/myproject -i -t fgimenez/emacs-n-go /usr/bin/emacs